timosalm/tap-spring-developer-workshop/workshop/content/exercises/beyond-12-factors.md

 clear: true
 ```

-As we have done before we can view the deployment of our application in the supply chain GUI or by tailing the logs.
+As we have done before we can view the deployment of our application in Tanzu Developer Portal's supply chain view or by tailing the logs.
 ```dashboard:open-url
 url: https://tap-gui.{{ ENV_TAP_INGRESS }}/supply-chain/host/{{ session_namespace }}/product-service
 ```